blacklightpy/vaultofknowledge/World Exploration/Literature/Origin of Writing.md

 In any case, the sounds or letters were not the sources of meaning, they were only the methods of communication, for a meaning that existed beyond it.
 Because even before I knew any words, I knew the meaning of events, because I could feel them.
 I only learned to map my interpretations to those sounds.

-The problem is that unlike percieving the world, which comes naturally, mapping those perceptions to words was more like a skill, because not any combination of words would sound just right, and some combinations of words are more difficult to interpret than others.
+The problem is that unlike perceiving the world, which comes naturally, mapping those perceptions to words was more like a skill, because not any combination of words would sound just right, and some combinations of words are more difficult to interpret than others.

 # Forms of writing
 - Pictorial writing system